yordanivh/kitchen_aws_ec2/README.md

 * Bundler installed

-Bundler can be installed with "gem install bundler"
+Bundler can be installed with `gem install bundler`

 ### Steps to use this code